mul-cps/pytorch-apptainer/README.md

 ## ⚙️ Recommended Usage Workflow

-Directly pulling from the registry on the cluster can **hang or fail** due to firewall or proxy limits.
+Directly pulling from the registry **on the cluster** can hang or fail due to proxy/firewall limits.
-Instead, build or download locally, then transfer the image to the cluster.
+Instead, build or download locally and transfer the image to the cluster.

 ### 🔧 Option A — Build locally